How to treat a weever fish sting

 Weever fish can be found in the waters of the Atlantic Ocean, North Sea, Mediterranean Sea, and other coastal regions.
 In countries like Portugal, Spain, France, Morocco, and the United Kingdom, weever fish stings are quite common, especially during summer.

 It's like Russian roulette.
-You can be lucky and never get bitten, or you can suffer the pain inflicted by its venom a couple of times during the warm season.
+You can be lucky and never get stung, or you can suffer the pain inflicted by its venom a couple of times during the warm season.

 It's nearly impossible to spot the weever fish because they hide and rest in sandy areas of shallow water near the shore.
 One of the most potent venoms is injected by one of the nine species of the Trachinidae family - the lesser weever fish.